kbroman/knitr_knutshell/pages/figs_tables.md

 The `par(mfrow=c(1,2))` makes multi-panel figures that have one row and two columns.
 But the `for` loop makes 8 figures, so this will produce four image files, each with a pair of panels, side-by-side.
-All four will appear, one on top of the other, in the final document.
+All four will appear, one by one, in the final document.

 Here's